rudderlabs/profiles-ecommerce-features/schema_ver_9/README.md

 In models folder, we have `ml-features_window_features.bkp_yaml` file added in case of debugging the window functions

-In the `ml-features.yaml` file, all features that rely on window functions are commented out.
+In the `ml-features.yaml` file, all features that rely on window functions are commented out, as there's a pending fix on inputvars that need to be merged before they are tested.

 ## Know More
 [DBT Project](https://github.com/rudderlabs/data-apps-ecommerce-template)